Xavier vs. Robert Morris Predictions & Picks - November 6

 Xavier vs. Robert Morris Predictions & Picks: Spread, Total - November 6

-Monday's contest at Cintas Center has the Xavier Musketeers (0-0) matching up with the Robert Morris Colonials (0-0) at 8:00 PM ET (on November 6).
-Our computer prediction projects a one-sided 82-63 win as our model heavily favors Xavier.
+Monday's game features the Xavier Musketeers (0-0) and the Robert Morris Colonials (0-0) clashing at Cintas Center in what is expected to be a lopsided matchup, with a projected 82-63 victory for heavily favored Xavier according to our computer prediction.
+Game time is at 8:00 PM ET on November 6.

-Based on our computer prediction, Xavier is projected to cover the spread (17.5) against Robert Morris.
-The two sides are projected to go over the 143.5 over/under.
+Based on our computer prediction, Xavier projects to cover the 17.5-point spread in its matchup versus Robert Morris.
+The over/under has been set at 143.5, and the two sides are projected to exceed it.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!